Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 So, if a gift costs you £65 (including VAT and shipping), you will need to declare the full amount, and tax and NI will be due on the full £65, not just the £15 above the threshold!

+Anything above that, and your employer will need to report it to HMRC (and you’ll be taxed on the full amount).
 Your employer will (or should!) give you a copy of the information they report for your records.
 You’ll need this information if you complete a Self Assessment tax return.

-Typical examples of the types of gift you receive might include things like hampers, floral arrangements or bottles of wine.
+Typical examples of the types of gift you receive might include things like hampers, floral arrangements, or bottles of wine.

-If your employer decides to gift you cash at the end of the year, such as a Christmas bonus, this will be classified as taxable earnings and will need to be declared to HMRC – regardless of the value.
+If your employer decides to gift you cash at the end of the year, such as a Christmas bonus, this will be classified as taxable earnings and must be declared to HMRC regardless of the value.
 The amount will appear on your payslip and will be liable for tax and National Insurance.
-Vouchers that can be exchanged for cash will be treated in the same way.

 Learn more about our online accounting services, talk to one of the team on 020 3355 4047 or get an instant online quote.